NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 ##### Confusion Matrix

-Also known as an Error Matrix, the Confusion Matrix is a two-dimensional matrix that allows visualization of the algorithm’s performance.
+The Confusion Matrix is a two-dimensional matrix that allows visualization of the algorithm’s performance.
 While this isn’t an actual metric to use for evaluation, it’s an important starting point.

 Predictions are highlighted and divided by class (true/false), before being compared with the actual values.
 The matrix’s size is compatible with the amount of classes in the label column.
 In a binary classification, the matrix will be 2X2.
 If there are 3 classes, the matrix will be 3X3, and so on.